Local Offer Description

 First point of call would usually be the class teacher.9.2: Does the school offer any specific support for parents / carers and families (such as Family Support Workers)?

-We have 2 Parent Support Advisors who liaises with parents and attends meetings as needed.
+We have 2 Family Support Advisors who liaise with parents and attend meetings as needed.
 They organise social and training events for parents.
 We also have a School Association comprising parents and staff.
 This organises events through the year, primarily to provide opportunities to bring the school community together.
 This is particularly important as our pupils come from a wide catchment area and these events provide opportunities for parents to meet.9.3: What arrangements does the school have for signposting parents / carers to external agencies which can offer support, such as voluntary agencies?

-Our Assistant Head with responsibility for multi- agency support will advise, as will our Parent Support Advisors.
+Our Assistant Head with responsibility for multi-agency support will advise, as will our Family Support Advisors.